RAF Bungay: Post war

 With the end of military control Bungay airfield was the location of the Martlesham Heath Parachute Club, with Cessna 182 G-ATNU and crop sprayers, including Pawnee D G-BFRY.
 In 1981-82, the Flixton Church Roof Restoration Fund held mini air shows.
 Until 1983, the main runway and peritrack were in good condition, but the following year work started on breaking them up.

 In the spring of 1986 a new set of oak gates were hung at St Mary's Church, Flixton, which stands close to the old airfield.
 These were bought as a result of donations by veterans of the 446th BG to replace those originally presented in 1945 by the Americans at Flixton.
 A small memorial plaque carries the inscription, "These gates were presented in memory of the men of the 446th Bombardment Group, USAAF, who gave their lives in the defence of freedom, 1941-1945".

 Current use

 Of the airfield itself, most of the wartime buildings, including the control tower and hangars, have long since been demolished and the airfield has largely returned to agricultural use.
 Several buildings in the technical site survive, with wartime paintings on the inside walls of the former dining hall.

+An organization called the USAAF Heritage Trust announced plans to preserve the remaining buildings at the base.

 The former airfield is the home of 2 Sisters Food Group Buxted Chickens factory.
 There is also a large mushroom farm.
 In the early 2000s, Bungay's largest employer Clays, then part of St Ives Group, failed to gain planning permission to re-site their printing factory on the airfield.